 - Hail damage

-Like collision damage, this type of coverage has a deductible.
+Like collision damage, this type of comprehensive car insurance policy has a deductible.
 You can choose a different deductible than you do for collision coverage if you like.
-Many people prefer a lower comprehensive deductible because it’s not as expensive as collision coverage.
+Many people prefer a lower comprehensive deductible because it’s not as expensive as collision insurance coverage.

-There are a variety of other types of insurance coverage that you can carry as well.
+There are a variety of different types of optional coverages you can carry as well.
 These additional options make your life easier if there is a claim on your policy.
 Talk to your agent about what other types of insurance might be available on your policy!

 If you break down on the side of the road, need a tire change, or run out of gas, who do you call?
 Unless you have an auto club membership, calling a tow truck will be very expensive.
 However, you can carry emergency roadside service on your policy — often very cheaply — and have coverage for these incidents.

-If you have ERS and need service, you’ll call the specific ERS number on your insurance card.
+If you have emergency roadside assistance and need service, you’ll call the specific ERS number on your card.

-If your car has to be in the shop due to a claim, you’ll probably need a rental car to get around.
-Normally, your insurance policy doesn’t pay for a rental car, but you can get assistance if you have rental reimbursement.
+If your ride has to be in the shop due to a claim, you’ll probably need a rental to get around.
+Normally, your policy doesn’t pay for a rental, but you can get assistance if you have rental reimbursement insurance.

 This coverage offers a specific number of days with a maximum price per day.
 It can make a big difference if you need repairs due to a claim.